Wells water levels referenced to the mean sea level

 I think it's done, please have a look.

 I also added an option on the plots: "Extended range".
 This scales the Y axis to include everything that's displayed on the graph.
 For the wells, one can visualise the whole column of water, from the bottom of the well to the ground level, eventually including the stratigraphy in the background.

 The button to download CSV files also works with the level AMSL.

 I also improved few details for improving the usability.
 For example, the type of the value plotted (eg. "level amsl") is retained when clicking on another feature.

-#7 Updated by Giulio Di Anastasio 4 months ago
+#7 Updated by Giulio Di Anastasio over 1 year ago

 I saw the updates, very well done!